-My new book, Every Grain of Rice: Simple Chinese Home Cooking, is out.
-Unlike my other cookery books, it’s not focused on one province, but is a collection of delicious everyday recipes, mainly from southern China.
-They’re for the kind of dishes I like to make most: simple, healthy and with an emphasis on vegetables.
-Although the book includes meat and fish dishes.
+Unlike my other cookbooks, Every Grain of Rice: Simple Chinese Home Cooking isn’t focused on one Chinese province, but is a collection of delicious everyday recipes, mainly from southern China.
+They’re for the kind of dishes I like to make most: simple, healthy and with an emphasis on vegetables, although the book includes meat and fish dishes.

 Winner of the Jane Grigson Award (2009) and the Kate Whiteman Award for Work on Food and Travel (2009).
 Shortlisted for the James Beard Writing and Literature Award